-- Make a note of your username and password so you can return at a later date. - Be open and honest in the answers that you give. - Take time to browse through the application form so that you can prepare.
-You may wish to prepare offline and copy/paste answers onto the form, but please ensure this copies correctly into the application. - Save your information as you complete each page you can always go back and change your information before submitting your form. - Work in a full-size window, this will make the application form easier to read.
+- Make a note of your username and password so you can log in at a later date. - Be open and honest in your answers. - Take time to browse through the application form so that you can prepare.
+You may wish to prepare offline and copy/paste answers onto the form, but please ensure the pasted elements appear correctly in the application. - Save your information as you complete each page you can always go back and change your information before submitting your form. - Work in a full-size window, this will make the application form easier to read.